pick the right tool for the job

 this system will fail over time.

-Can you guarantee that 100% of your people do exactly what you ask them to do 100% of the time.
+Can you guarantee that 100% of your employees do exactly what you ask them to do 100% of the time?
 Nope.
-That's why you need a tool that guides them through the process and tells them what they need to know and do.
-So you don't have to.
-Again.
+That's why you need a tool that guides them through the process, provides clear, step-by-step instructions, and minimizes the potential for human error.

 I don't need instructions